tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/3/LessonPlan.md

 * Having written many smart contracts, and now deployed a dApp, what are some contracts that you believe could be leveraged within a dApp?

-  **Potential Answer:** A contract that tracks the immutable locations of historical landmarks.
+  **Potential Answer:** A contract that tracks the immutable locations of historic landmarks.

   **Potential Answer:** A contract that transfers tokens between two users within a decentralized product swapping website.